 In Latvia, there is a trend to give names to children after many popular television soap operas, both Mexican and American, so you could meet Rids (Ridge), Rebeka (Rebecca), Dons (John), Dulija (Julie, Julia).
 However, these names with letter 'J' in English, which is written Dž in Latvian, sound very strange and awkward together with Latvian surnames such as Kocinš ('a little tree') or Berzinš ('a little birch tree').
 In Latvian, first names tend to have gender-specific endings, for example, men's names end with 's' in most cases and sometimes in 'o'(if this word has originated from other country), while all women's names end with 'a' or 'e'.
 Since the Second World War, all last names for women have ended with 'a' or 'e'.
 So the female version of Kalns would be Kalna, while the femalwe version of Bondars wwould be Bondare.
 Latvian law even requires a woman to have last letter added in case of foreign last names such as through marriage.

 Several points can be made about these lists.
 Firstly, it is a stable pair of lists.
 Jacob has been top of the male list since 1999, while Emily has only just fallen a little after having been in the top three female name from 1996-2008.
 Secondly, for all the ethnic diversity of the USA, both these lists are remarkably Anglo-Saxon.
-None of the boys' names except Jayden and Mason would be out of place in the UK and, of the girls' names, only Madison would look odd in Britain.
-Thirdly, there some distinct similarities between the most popular names in the USA and the UK.
-Five of the top ten American boys' names and six of the top ten American girls' names are in the top 20 for UK names of the appropriate gender.
-In the United States, two of the top four boys' names begin with 'J', while this is the case for four of the top ten boys' names in Britain.
-Emily is the sixth most popular girls' name in the USA and it is the fifth most popular girls' name in Britain.
+None of the boys' names except Jayden and Mason would be out of place in the UK and, of the girls' names, only Madison would look slightly odd in Britain where it is gaining in popularity.
+Thirdly, there some similarities between the most popular names in the USA and the UK.
+Four of the top ten American boys' names and six of the top ten American girls' names are in the top 20 for UK names of the appropriate gender.
+In the United States, two of the top ten boys' names begin with 'J', while this is the case for four of the top ten boys' names in Britain.
+Emily is the sixth most popular girls' name in the USA and it is the fourth most popular girls' name in Britain.